You can contact our dedicated Mortgage Arrears Information Helpline on 0761 07 4050 (Monday to Friday, 9:30am to 5pm)

 If you are having difficulties paying your mortgage, even if you are not actually in arrears, you should contact your lender’s Arrears Support Unit immediately.
 Delaying and allowing mortgage arrears to build up will make the problems worse.
 Your lender does not want to repossess your home.
 They want you to continue your payments – repossession is the last resort.

-Lenders such as banks and building societies are bound by codes of conduct in relation to people who are in mortgage arrears or "pre-arrears".
-Local authorities operate under similar guidelines.
+Lenders such as banks and building societies are bound by codes of conduct in relation to people who are in mortgage arrears or 'pre-arrears'.
+Local authorities operate under similar guidelines (pdf), which are currently being revised in the light of changes to the Central Bank’s Code of Conduct on Mortgage Arrears – see below.

 In line with these codes, your lender must take certain steps to deal with any problems you have in paying your mortgage.
 Under the Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) (pdf), lenders must operate a Mortgage Arrears Resolution Process (MARP) when dealing with customers in mortgage arrears and pre-arrears.